 Add the milk and season with a tiny pinch of salt and pepper.

-Gently whisk the eggs and milk together with a fork, before placing a slice of bread into the bowl.
+Gently whisk the eggs and milk together with a fork to make an eggy mixture, before placing a slice of bread into the bowl and submerging it in the egg mixture.

-Then heat the frying pan on a medium heat, before turning over the lice of bread.
+Then heat the frying pan on a medium heat, before turning over the slice of bread and dipping the other side.
 Maxi found it easier to do this with a fork.

-Add ½ a tablespoon of olive oil to the frying pan and carefully swirl the pan around to evenly coat the inside.
+Add ½ a tablespoon of olive oil (or oil and a knob of butter)to the frying pan and carefully swirl the pan around to evenly coat the inside.

 Lift the soaked bread up in the bowl and allow the excess mixture to drip off, then carefully lower it into the pan, making sure it’s facing away from you so you don’t get splashed with hot oil.